 What is amnesia?

-Amnesia is loss of memory.
 People with amnesia can struggle to form new memories or remember recent events or experiences.
-People who have amnesia might also be confused and have trouble learning anything new.
+People who have amnesia might also be confused and have trouble learning new things.

-Amnesia is not a medical condition on its own, but a description of an experience.
+Amnesia is not a medical condition on its own.
 It is often a symptom of another condition.
-It is usually temporary, but can be permanent in some situations.
+It is usually temporary but can be permanent in some situations.

 What causes amnesia?

-Amnesia can be caused by damage to the parts of the brain that are important for memory.
-This can be due to:
+It can be caused by damage to the parts of the brain that are important for memory.
+This can be due to conditions such as:

-Amnesia can also be caused by issues that affect the whole brain, such as:
+Memory can also be affected by issues such as:

 - psychological conditions, such as anxiety or depression